-- 5. Second off-axis paraboloids (M2)

 - 6. Folding flat mirror (M3)

 - 7. Photometric beam splitter plates

 - 8. Folding flat mirrors (for one of the photometric channels) (M4 and M5)

 - 9. Beam combiner (beam combiner plate, M6 and M7)

 - 10. Filters

 - 11. Dispersive elements (prism, grism)

 - 12. Cameras

 - 13. Detector

 The core of the cold optics is formed by the beam combiner.
-It consists of a half-transparent plate on which the telescope beams are superimposed with nominally 50% of beam A being transmitted and nominally 50% of beam B being reflected.
-The remaining light, 50% reflection of beam A and 50% transmission of beam B, is superimposed too, and directed towards the detector thanks to an extra mirror.
+It consists of a half-transparent plate on which the telescope beams are superimposed: Nominally 50% of beam A being transmitted and nominally 50% of beam B being reflected into a common path.
+The remaining light, 50% reflection of beam A and 50% transmission of beam B, is superimposed, too, and directed towards the detector with an extra mirror.
 In addition, the cold optics offers the possibility to extract a signal from the beams before combination (by the mean of cold optics beamsplitters), in order to get the photometric information (see Fig. 4).
 The intensity extracted by the "photometric" beamsplitters for each beam is around 30% of the incoming intensity.